eddmann/eddmann.github.io/_posts/2013/2013-12-09-simple-function-driven-development.md

 Being a file-based blogging platform with meta-data and Markdown content to parse, caching the results is a very desired process to include.
 Again, a very general implementation has been implemented for greater flexibility.
-The key is hashed and it's value stored in a file of that name.
+The key is hashed and its value stored in a file of that name.
-If there is a cache miss (i.e. first time accessing that key) the value closure will be executed and result stored in the described file.
+If there is a cache miss (i.e. first time accessing that key) the value closure will be executed and the result stored in the described file.
 Provided is also a check to make sure a false boolean was not returned, allowing us to have control within the closure of whether to cache the result or not.

 ```php